I’m a proud new mama inspired by my own birth experience, when NOTHING went according to plan!

 Pregnancy and birth isn’t always the magical journey many people make it out to be.
 How do we manage all the challenges of pregnancy, birth, and postpartum?
 It’s exhausting enough just walking up the subway stairs, or making space for a new baby in our tiny apartments!

 When my water broke in the early morning, I didn’t feel any contractions yet.
-However, I gave birth only five hours later due to coercive and unwanted hospital interventions.
+However, I gave birth only five hours later due to coercive and abusive hospital interventions and wasn’t even allowed to move from a lying position while in labor.
 Due to this rush, my amazing doula was barely able to make it to my side in time for the birth.
 The second day after baby Nur was born, she was separated from me overnight due to jaundice.
 I found out later she was fed formula behind my back, even though I had pumped milk.

 I vowed to direct my energies so that no one else would have to experience such a negative birthing journey.
 Thank God, I received crucial resources like Medicaid, WIC, Ancient Song Doula Services, and Nurse Family Partnership.
 Nearly two years later, I am just now processing and healing from my traumatic birth.
 I was inspired to become a doula so my communities would have the support they need to make their own healthy choices!